d-yoshi/redmine-openapi/README.md

 ## Overview

-This OpenAPI specification file was created based on the official API docs and verified against Redmine's source code and integration tests.
+An OpenAPI specification for the Redmine API, built from official docs and source code, tested against a running Redmine instance.

 ## Docs